openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 ## Summary

-This document describes how `kubevirt` becomes a platform provider for OpenShift. \
+This document describes how `KubeVirt` becomes a platform provider for OpenShift. \
-`kubevirt` is a virtualization platform running as an extension of Kubernetes. \
+`KubeVirt` is a virtualization platform running as an extension of Kubernetes. \
- We want to enable few options to install OpenShift on `kubevirt` that will meet \
+ We want to create a tenant cluster on top of existing OpenShift/Kubernetes cluster by creating virtual machines by KubeVirt for every node in the tenant cluster (master and workers nodes) and other Openshift/Kubernetes resources to allow **users** (not admins) of the infra cluster to create a tenant cluster as it was an application running on the infra cluster.
- different requirements of different use-cases.
+ To achieve that we will implement all the components needed for the installer and cluster-api-provider for the machine-api to allow day 2 operations of resizing the cluster.

 ## Motivation